nathanielbd/blog/content/posts/breaking-webgames.md

 # morsecode.me

-This is a weekend project by [Burak Kanber](https://twitter.com/bkanber) that hosts morse code chat rooms.
-In my attempt to create a tool to allow me to chat without knowing any morse code, I got a healthy taste of JavaScript higher-order functions, concurrency, and `Promise`s.
+This is a weekend project by [Burak Kanber](https://twitter.com/bkanber) that hosts Morse code chat rooms.
+In my attempt to create a tool to allow me to chat without knowing any Morse code, I got a healthy taste of JavaScript higher-order functions, concurrency, and `Promise`s.

 | ![](/zhao.png) |
 |:---:|